Allow compilation to include .a, .c, and .o files alongside .sunder files

 The -o OUT

-option may be used to specify the name of the output executable.
+option may be used to specify the name of the output file.
+If this

-If this option is not provided then the output executable will default to the
+option is not provided, the output file will default to the name a.out

 .

-instruct the compiler not to remove these files (useful for debugging).
+flag will instruct the compiler not to remove these

 $ ls hello*